tanikina/anaphora-in-dialogue/index.md

 **Date & Time** The first four sessions will be on Thursdays from 08:30 until 10:00.
 The student presentations will be at the end of the winter semester (possibly the first week of March, TBA).

 **Location:** Hybrid format means that we will offer a Zoom room for the course: Zoom 3 (you will get the access details after the registration).
-You can also attend the course in person (for ).
+You can also attend the course in person (C7.3 Seminar room 1.12).

 **Teams channel:** [Link to the MS Teams channel]